 Your Last Meal Before Induction

-If you have time to eat before your provider sends you in for an induction, choose carefully what you eat.
+If you have time to eat before your provider sends you in for an induction (most often you should), choose carefully what you eat.
 A few tips:

 - Don’t eat TOO much — your stomach isn’t built to hold a lot of food while you undergo a stressful event like labor — so it is likely you’ll see that food again as you throw up.
 A light meal is best.
 That being said —